Please login to your Sampan Travel account.

 The Burmese Chronicles claim that one of these Myanma, Pyusawthi, founded the Bagan Empire after vanquishing a great boar, a great bird, a great tiger and a flying squirrel, all of which had been terrorizing the local population.
 It is believed that Pyusawthi was in fact a descendant of the Nanzhao family, and with the lifestyle and customs he found on the banks of the Ayeyarwaddy, created a fusion of the two that was to be the foundation of modern Burmese culture.
 From this point on, Burma history becomes a little clearer.

 Two centuries later, Bayinnaung’s descendants were unable to quell a Mon rebellion from the south.
-Having overthrown the dynasty, the Mon themselves were then faced with their own uprising, and were soon meshed into a civil war with the Burmese north, led by one Aung Zeyya, from modern day Shwebo.
+Having overthrown the dynasty, the Mon themselves were then faced with their own uprising, and were soon meshed into war with the Burmese north, led by one Aung Zeyya, from modern day Shwebo.
 In May 1755 Aung Zeyya took the fishing village of Dagon and renamed it ‘Rangoon’, meaning ‘end of strife.’
 Shortly afterwards Bago, the Mon capital, was also taken and Aung Zeyya rechristened himself Alangpaya, meaning ‘the future Buddha.’
 He is the founder of the last ever Burmese Kingdom, the Konbaung Dynasty, and the third Great King of Myanmar.

 For the Mon, their long held dreams of their own empire were sundered forever.
 The destruction of Mon-speaking society in the south not only doused the chances of another uprising but also led to a more compact ethnic nationalism throughout the Ayeyarwady Delta.